Scenario-based Nonlinear Model Predictive Control for Building Heating Systems: Conclusions

 We have presented a stochastic SBMPC controller using a Modelica nonlinear model that can be applied to building heating in buildings and that overcomes the limitations of both deterministic and linear MPC approaches.
 The building under control is affected by several external disturbances, e.g.\ outside temperature, solar irradiance, and we have proposed a new approach for generating disturbance scenarios that, unlike the existing methods from the literature, satisfies all the important properties of scenario generation methods for time series data.
 This proposed scenario generation method can be used in the SBMPC controllers.

 To analyze and study the control approach, we considered a real building and performed several simulations to compare the controller that uses the linearized model against the controller that uses the Modelica model, different cost weights in the MPC cost function, deterministic MPC against SBMPC, and lastly different number of scenarios.
-Based on the results, we showed that SBMPC together with the Modelica model outperforms both the SBMPC controller with the linearized model and the deterministic controllers with the Modelica model, i.e.\ that the proposed approach outperforms the two standard methods used in the literature.
+Based on the results, we showed that SBMPC controllers outperform the deterministic MPC controllers both with and without the Modelica model.
+At the same time, the linear model has shown not to be able to capture many model dynamics and this leads to poor performance, justifying the usage of more advanced models, e.g.\ Modelica ones.

-As future work, the proposed controller can be tested in experiments on the real building.
-On top of that, other objectives can be included in the control action, e.g.\ CO\textsubscript{2} reduction or increasing the energy flexibility.
-Moreover, a quantitative study on different scenario generation methods can be considered, in order to assess how the performance of the controller varies with the different scenario generation methods, as well as other stochastic MPC algorithms.
-Lastly, the occupancy in a real building could be characterized so as to generate scenarios also for this disturbance and include it in the SBMPC controller.